 Children in Years 3, 4 and 5 are taught most subjects by their form teacher.
 Languages, PE and music are taught by specialists from the senior school.
 Children in Year 6 are taught by subject specialists in music, languages, PE, science and the top set English students are taken by a specialist from the senior school’s English department.
 By adding subject specialists into Year 6, we can challenge all pupils and stretch the most able.

 Wolverhampton Grammar Junior School also offers a Skills and Academic Enrichment Programme which allows children to benefit from a range of subjects that do not normally feature in the National Curriculum.
-A double lesson each week (for half a term) allows children to explore a range of subjects which include swimming, fitness, touch-typing, cooking, philosophy, archaeology, classics, geology and Russian.
+A double lesson each week (for half a term) allows children to explore a range of subjects which include swimming, fitness, touch-typing, cooking, philosophy, archaeology, classics, geology and Italian.

 Homework is also an important part of consolidating learning and helping establish a routine for study beyond the junior phase.
 Homework is introduced in Year 3 with a gradual increase in both the number of homework sessions each week and time children should spend on a task.